Exploring Healthy Coping Skills For Seasonal Affective Disorder Symptoms

 Medically reviewed by Melissa Guarnaccia, LCSW

 Some people might experience positive mental health for most of the year but suddenly develop depressive symptoms when the seasons change.
 In such cases, symptoms could be caused by seasonal affective disorder (SAD).
-To understand whether you might be living with this condition, it can be helpful to learn more about the definition of seasonal affective disorder, its common symptoms and risk factors, and the treatment options available.
+To understand whether you might be living with this condition, learning more about the definition of seasonal affective disorder, its common symptoms and risk factors, and the treatment options available may be helpful.

 Rawpixel